poudelmohit/env-metagenomics-analysis/index.md

-# Metagenomics Analysis of Environmental Samples
+# Metagenomic Analysis of Environmental Samples

 Welcome to the project page for analyzing metagenomic samples using 16S sequencing data.
 This project focuses on exploring microbial diversity and taxonomy using a custom bioinformatics pipeline.
 Below, is a detailed overview of the workflow, including preprocessing steps, diversity analysis, and visualization of results.